jesper-olsen/hypervector/READMEisolet.md

 ## Modelling
 ------------

-The dataset comes with raw sensor data as well as 617 dimensional feature vectors extracted from same; Features are normalised to the interval -1 to 1.
+The dataset comes with 617 dimensional feature vectors normalised to the interval -1 to 1.

-The modelling of Isolet is the same as the one used for [UCI HAR](https://github.com/jesper-olsen/hypervector/blob/master/READMEhar.md)
+The modelling of Isolet used here is the same as the one used for [UCI HAR](https://github.com/jesper-olsen/hypervector/blob/master/READMEhar.md)

 ## Usage
 --------